Praemium Limited Continues Share Buy-Back

 Praemium Ltd (AU:PPS) has released an update.

-Praemium Limited has actively engaged in a stock buy-back, acquiring an additional 225,000 ordinary fully paid shares on the previous day, adding to the total 35,419,552 shares bought back to date.
-The latest announcement on May 24, 2024, serves as a daily update to Praemium’s ongoing on-market share repurchase initiative.
+Praemium Limited has announced an update on its share buy-back program, revealing the acquisition of 20,000 ordinary fully paid shares on the previous day, contributing to a total of 35,815,884 shares bought back to date.
+The buy-back is part of an ongoing effort, as indicated by their regular market notifications to the ASX under the code PPS.

 For further insights into AU:PPS stock, check out TipRanks’ Stock Analysis page.